mohamadnaji/assure-jfx/CONTRIBUTING.md

+#Thanks to
-me till now and a good bot
+my freind naji, me and till now and a good bot